deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Angular 2 - Components & Modules
+# Angular 2: Components & Modules

 ![Angular Logo](https://angular.io/assets/images/logos/angular/angular.png)

-Keeping our code DRY(don't repeat yourself) and KISS compliant by using Angular components.
+Keeping our code DRY (don't repeat yourself) and KISS compliant by using Angular components.

 ## Objectives

-By the end of this lesson, students should be able to:
+By the end of this lesson, you will be able to:

 -  Use the Angular CLI to generate new components.
 -  Use simple directives to make a component dynamic and interactive.